AxaFrance/oidc-client/packages/oidc-client/README.md

    * @returns A promise resolved with the valid token, or rejected with an error.
    */
   async getValidTokenAsync(waitMs = 200, numberWait = 50): Promise<ValidToken>;

   /**
+   * Retrieves a new fetch function that inject bearer tokens (also DPOP tokens).
+   * @param fetch The current fetch function to use
+   * @returns Fetch A new fectch function that inject bearer tokens (also DPOP tokens).
+   */
+  getFetchWithTokens(fetch: Fetch): Fetch;

+  /**
    * Retrieves OIDC user information.